Aging & Health A to Z

 Depression and COPD

 When your COPD symptoms eventually become severe enough to interfere with your daily life, you may start to feel overwhelmed.
 It is not unusual for COPD patients to develop signs of depression.
-After all, life can become more challenging with COPD as routine physical activities and sleeping become more difficult.
+After all, life can become more challenging with COPD since routine physical activities and sleeping become more difficult.
 You may feel tired much of the time, and have to cope with oxygen tanks when you go out in public.
-People with the disease are much more likely to become depressed than people without COPD.
+People with COPD are much more likely to become depressed than people who do not have the disease.
 In fact, one out of two COPD patients gets depressed or anxious at some point in their illness.

 If you have COPD and become depressed, it can actually make your health worse.
 Depression in people with COPD has been linked to: